Organ donation: Legislation and global perspectives

 The laws of different countries allow potential donors to permit or refuse donation, or give this choice to relatives.
 The frequency of donations varies among countries.

 Consent process

 The term consent is typically defined as a subject adhering to an agreement of principles and regulations; however, the definition becomes difficult to execute concerning the topic of organ donation, mainly because the subject is incapable of consent due to death or mental impairment.
-There are two types of consent being reviewed; explicit consent and presumed consent.
-Explicit consent consists of the donor giving direct consent through proper registration depending on the country.
+There are two types of consent being reviewed: explicit consent and presumed consent.
+Explicit consent is when the donor gives direct consent through proper registration depending on the country.
 The second consent process is presumed consent, which does not need direct consent from the donor or the next of kin.
-Presumed consent assumes that donation would have been permitted by the potential donor if permission was pursued.
-Of possible donors an estimated twenty-five percent of families refuse to donate a loved one's organs.
+Presumed consent assumes that donation would have been permitted by the potential donor if permission had been sought.
+Of possible donors, an estimated twenty-five percent of families refuse to donate a loved one's organs.